DotCamp/tableberg/packages/pro/readme.txt

 * NEW: Item spacing inside cells
 * PRO: NEW: Added badge ribbon
 * PRO: NEW: Sort rows & columns by drag & drop
+* PRO: NEW: Individual Row/Col background
+* PRO: NEW: Individual Row/Col border with radius
 * IMPROVE: Control cell outside border
 * IMPROVE: Deactivate pro version when free version is deactivated
 * IMPROVE: Show Tableberg when searched for Row/Column in editor